lmllouk/selenium-webdriver-extensions/index.md

 {% endhighlight %}

 ## jQuery context switch
-You can use one `JQuerySelector` as a context of another `JQuerySelector`.
+You can use one `JQuerySelector` instance as a context of another `JQuerySelector`.

 {% highlight csharp %}
 var driver = new ChromeDriver();